 In Singapore, most children who turn seven years old would start formal and compulsory education at a primary school.
 The institution is where they will spend six years at, take their Primary School Leaving Examination (PSLE) and graduate thereafter.

-This feels like a big decision to make about their education; I’m hopeful that it would be an easy, stress-free way to this.
+This feels like a big decision to make about their education.
+I’m hopeful that it would be an easy, stress-free way to this.

-How do parents choose the right primary school?
+How to choose the right primary school?

 Common factors in deciding on which primary school to sign up for include: distance from home, whether it’s an alma mater of either parent, how “good” the school is perceived to be, past PSLE records, affiliation to a secondary school… to name a few.

 My alma mater is an all-girls school where I spent a good 10 years.
 I’d love to see my daughter experience the IJ culture too, which is something I hold close to my heart and am proud of.
 Except that would mean L would not be able to be in the same primary school as his sister.

 If you’ve 2 kids of different genders (like us), you’ll also be thinking about the

 sure-win chance for your second born fun of having siblings share stories about friends and school activities.